GSI-HPC/lfs-utils/README.md

 # lfs-utils

-A [Lustre](https://www.lustre.org/) Utility Tool and Library in Python
+A utility library for the [Lustre](https://www.lustre.org/) filesystem

 ## Requirements